Water Polo Ball

 How are age groups determined?

-The age that you are as of the next December 31st shall determine the age group you play in.
+The age that you are as of the December 31st of the start year of the season shall determine the age group you play in.
 For example, if you are 12 as of the next 31st of December and you play any time before the next December 31st, then you play in the Under 13s.

 Can I play in different teams?

-If you are a registered in a team, you can never play in lower division, or another team in the same division.
+If you are a registered in a team, you can never play in lower division, or another team in the same division (unless it is a forfeit match).
 You can play UP a division for your club only (some exemptions apply), but only a maximum of five games for a single team before you can only play up in that division for that team.

 For example, if you played for a Gunnamatta U12 team, you could only play up for any Gunnamatta U14 (or other higher division) team if they were short (less than 8 players).
 As soon as you had played five games for a particular Gunnamatta U14 team, you could not play for any other Gunnamatta U14 team.
 You could however, play for a Gunnamatta U16 or Open team (again, until you played five games for a particular team).